rmacy/moon-mining-manager/README.md

 * mapSolarSystems
 * mapRegions

+## Initial setup

+- Add your admin user to the table `whitelist` with `is_admin` = `1`.
+They can now log in and authorise other users.
+- Add mail templates to the table `templates`: weekly_invoice, receipt, renter_invoice, renter_notification,
+  renter_reminder.
+- Login at http://your.domain/admin with a director of your corporations to create the required ESI tokens.
+Add the IDs to the environment variables `*_PRIME_USER_ID`.
+- Login at http://your.domain/admin with a character that should be used to send mails and add the ID to the environment variable `MAIL_USER_ID`.

 ## Operation instructions

 * Run `php artisan queue:work` to start the job queue process.
 See the [Laravel documentation on Queues](https://laravel.com/docs/5.5/queues) for more information on how to use Supervisor to manage job queues.
 * Add a Cron for the [Task Scheduler](https://laravel.com/docs/5.5/scheduling)
-* Have your primary users login to the application.
-They must have director roles within the corporation that owns your refineries in order to retrieve citadel information.
-* Manually add the primary user's ID to the `whitelist` table.
-They can now log in to view the application and authorise any other users.

 ## Updates

+Only updates that require work are listed here at the moment.

 ### 2021-12-20